pavhofman/nonlinear-compensation/README.md

 The repository contains pre-compiled libasound.2.0.0 file (both amd64 and i386) for
 * alsa-lib v.
 1.0.27 (Ubuntu 14.04 and derivates)
 * alsa-lib v.
-1.1.0 (Ubuntu 14.04 and derivates)
+1.1.0 (Ubuntu 16.04 and derivates)

-Just copy the library to /usr/lib/x86_64-linux-gnu (resp. i386-linux-gnu).
+Just copy the library to /usr/lib/x86_64-linux-gnu (i386-linux-gnu resp.).
 You can check the patched version with
 ```
 strings libasound.so.2.0.0 | grep poly
 polynom